- Carol A Kauffman, MD

 - Professor of Internal Medicine

 Coccidioidomycosis is caused by the dimorphic fungi of the genus Coccidioides (C. immitis and C. posadasii), which are endemic in desert regions of the southwestern United States and Central and South America.
-(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection".)
+(See "Primary coccidioidal infection", section on 'Epidemiology' and "Primary coccidioidal infection", section on 'Microbiology'.)